 15. The future of Twilight Zone?

 A. "The Twilight Zone will never die.
 It may not continue to be remade, but it will never stop being watched."—George Clayton Johnson.
 As far as other projects related to it … who knows.
 Maybe someone will attempt another television series based upon it.
 There will always be motion pictures with TZ-style undercurrents.
 Books, memorabilia, trading cards, and so forth...well, they've run their course by this time.
 DVDs … sure.
-The 50th anniversary of the show is upcoming in 2009-10.
 I'm sure the DVD companies will be eager to make more money off of the series by that time.
 And of course, there's always the reruns and the marathons.
 And the websites. :-)